 https://www.airbnb.com/rooms/14538686

-On a fine day, you can’t beat heading out for a hike on one of several trails across the property, and if you don’t fancy carrying your packs, you can always take a donkey with you as well.
+On a fine day, you can’t beat heading out and tackling one of the several hiking trails across the property, and if you don’t fancy carrying your packs, you can always take a donkey with you as well.

 Credit: Airbnb